-he future has arrived!
+The future has arrived!
 Instructional designers and facilitators now have access to Jetsons-like immersive technology as part of their training toolkits.
 How do we engage learners with these new tools?
-This blog post provides a helpful introduction to EdTech.
-For more expert guidance, attend Bobby Carlton's upcoming guest BYTE session to learn more about "Engagement through Immersive Technology."
+This blog post provides a helpful introduction to EdTech from BYTE session guest Bobby Carlton.

 Humans, and even animals for that matter, have been using the concept of technology to resolve issues from the very beginning of time.
 We are presented with a problem, we hypothesize/explore/test/attempt/fail/repeat - until we come up with an idea for a solution, and then we assess the data from our trial and error process to improve that solution.
 Over time we then continue to build on the successes and failures of the process, to continually improve the solution.